PyhaMarkus/arduino-active-buzzer/README.md

-# Control a passive buzzer for Arduino Uno with a button
+# Control a passive buzzer with Arduino Uno and a buzzer.

 Arduino generates a tone for the passive buzzer which then repeats that tone based on the defined frequency.
 This particular buzzer model has two pins: ground and digital out.
 I used a 100 ohm resistor for the buzzer's digital out.
 The LED requires a 220 or 330 ohm resistor as seen in the picture.
 Also the button's ground pin is connected to a 10K ohm resistor.